 Employee Provident Fund VS Employee Pension Scheme

 EPF, being a retirement benefit scheme, ensures that all salaried employees can save a considerable amount of money spend their retirement days.
 The scheme allows you and your employer to contribute 12% of your basic salary towards your EPF account.
-Thus, the total contribution to your EPF account per month is 24% of your basic salary.
+Thus, the total EPF contribution to your account per month is 24% of your basic salary.
 The amount deposited in your EPF account can be withdrawn when you change job or need money to meet your personal needs.
-The EPF account can be transferred from one organization other.
+EPF transfer can be done from one organization to another.

 What is EPS?

 It is a pension scheme that offers widow pensions, pension on debasement.
 Under this scheme, nominees can also receive pensions.
 Out of the total contribution made by your employer, 8.335 goes toward your EPS account.
 The amount deposited towards your EPS account is subject to a maximum of Rs.
 1250.
 In order to enjoy the benefit of this scheme, an employee’s basic salary needs to be Rs.
 6500 per month.